Tuition and Financial Aid

-Students enrolled in the DBA program will be charged tuition based on the number of credit units of enrollment per semester.
-Tuition for the 2022-23 academic year is $1,860 per credit hour.
-Tuition rates change annually in the summer and will be updated on this site.
+Students enrolled in the DBA program are charged tuition based on the number of credit units of enrollment per semester.
+Tuition rates change annually in the summer and are updated on this site.

 You will be billed for tuition and fees prior to the beginning of each semester.
 Payments received by Washington University after the specified due date are subject to a late-payment fee.

-An interest-free payment plan spreads yearly tuition payments over 10, nine or eight months.
+An interest-free payment plan spreads yearly tuition payments over eight to 10 months.
 The deadline to enroll is August 1.
 There is a yearly administrative fee.
-For details visit the Student Financial Services website.
+For details, visit the Student Financial Services website.

 We don't offer specific scholarships or special financial aid packages.
 However, financing in the form of student loans and work study may be available.
 All applicants are eligible to apply for financial aid early in the application process.
 Your eligibility for a particular form of financial aid is determined by a variety of factors, including your citizenship status and the program in which you intend to enroll.